akanter/blog/content/blog/pony-impressions.md

 You'll notice I emphasized "correctness" and "simplicity".
 I did this because of all of these guiding principles, these two are clearly the conceptual parents of another less specified, but wonderfully pervasive, doctrine: "save developers from shooting themselves in the foot".
 I'll call any characteristics born of this concept "DevSafe".

 #### No Null
-Yeah, they got rid of Tony Hoare's famed [billion dollar mistake](hoare-quote) called "null".
+Yeah, they got rid of Tony Hoare's famed [billion dollar mistake][hoare-quote] called "null".
 Don't worry, there is still the primitive type `None`, but you'll never see it when you're not expecting it.

 ```
 var x: String // x will only ever be a String.
 If there is a part of the code that could potentially assign x to be None, the compiler will spit out an error